mtolly/onyx/haskell/README.md

       track is moved towards the center (mono), while the instrument tracks are positioned in space to match their highway position.
 Currently researching whether this behavior can be disabled.

+    * Song titles and artists may sometimes get a prefix added in front;
+      this is to prevent a game crash when sorting by title or artist caused by non-ASCII characters (even those that are supported by the game fonts).

   * Rock Band 3 (Wii)